berylcczhang/TEST/README.md

 #### Compiling ####

-SLUG comes with a Makefile in the main directory, and it shoudl be possible to build the code in most environments simply by typing "make".
+SLUG comes with a Makefile in the main directory, and it should be possible to build the code in most environments simply by typing "make".
 Compliation requires that the GSL and BOOST header files be included in the include path, and that their shared object libraries be included in the link path.
 If FITS capability is desired, the cfitsio library and header must be included as well.

 #### Running ####